expo/expo/docs/versions/v25.0.0/guides/using-clojurescript.md

 ## 2. Configure the project
 ### Put your IP address in .lan-ip
 Edit or create the file .lan-ip.
-The file should simple contain your IP address.
+The file should simply contain your IP address.

 ### Set Expo Host Type to LAN
 Edit the file .expo/settings.json.
 Set the hostType to "lan"